azuredevcollege/aidevcollege/day1/AzureMachineLearningService/challenges/challenge_03.md

 You'll use a `pipeline.yml` file to deploy your Azure ML pipeline.
 This is a machine learning pipeline and not a DevOps pipeline.
 You only need to make this update if you're using a name other than `cpu-cluster` for your computer cluster name.

-1. In your cloned repository, go to `azureml-examples/cli/jobs/pipelines/nyc-taxi/pipeline.yml`.
+1. In your forked repository, go to `azureml-examples/cli/jobs/pipelines/nyc-taxi/pipeline.yml`.
 1. Each time you see `compute: azureml:cpu-cluster`, update the value of `cpu-cluster` with your compute cluster name.
 For example, if your cluster is named `my-cluster`, your new value would be `azureml:my-cluster`.
 There are five updates.

 ## Step 5: Run your GitHub Actions workflow